Chao-Xi/jxazurebook/docs/az400/2az400_test.md

+## Azure AZ400 Test

 ### Question 1

 You are configuring project metrics for dashboards in Azure DevOps.
-You need to configure a chart widget that measures the elapsed time to complete work items once they become active.
+You need to configure a chart widget that measures the **elapsed time** to **complete work items once they become active**.
 Which of the following is the widget you should use?

 * A. Cumulative Flow Diagram
 * B. Burnup